Hereditary Automorphic Lie Algebras: Divisor of Invariant Vectors

-In the previous section we showed that the space of invariant vectors in $V$ has $\dim V$ generators, but we have little information on these generators.
-In this section we obtain their determinant.
-This provides a powerfull invariant in the theory of Automorphic Lie Algebras.
+In the previous section we showed that the space of invariant vectors in $V\otimes\mero_\Gamma$ is generated by $\dim V$ elements, but so far we have little information on these generators.
+In this section we obtain the zeros, with multiplicities, of their determinant.
+This provides a powerful invariant in the theory of Automorphic Lie Algebras.

-We use the notion of a divisor on a Riemann surface $S$.
-A divisor is a formal $\ZZ$-linear combination of points of $S$.
-The divisor of a meromorphic function $f$ on $S$ is the sum where $\ord{\lambda}{f}$ is the order of $f$ at $\lambda$: the smallest power in a local Laurent expansion with nonzero coefficient.
-The results of the previous section allow us to assign a divisor on the Riemann sphere to each character of a polyhedral group, defined by the invariant vectors. \begin{Definition}[Determinant of invariant vectors] Let $\chi$ be a nontrivial irreducible character of a polyhedral group $G$.
-By Theorem \ref{thm:dimV generators} there are invariant vectors $v_1,\ldots,v_{\chi(1)}$ freely generating $\left(V_{\chi}\otimes\mero_\Gamma\right)^G$ over ${\mero}_\Gamma^G=\CC[\II]$.
-Define